-Sesame Seed is one of the oldest crops known to humanity; it was mainly used as a source of oil.
-The oldest mention of sesame is in a cuneiform document written 4,000 years ago that describes the custom of serving the gods sesame wine.
+Sesame seeds - tahini's single ingredient - is one of the oldest crops known to humanity; originally it was mainly used as a source of oil.
+The oldest mention of sesame is in a cuneiform document written 4,000 years ago that describes the custom of serving the god sesame wine.

-High Calcium Content Sesame seeds contain almost triple the amount of calcium than in milk per gram, making it a great addition to vegan diet and for these who have dairy allergy.
+Sesame seeds are one of the top sources of calcium - an essential mineral for nerve and muscle function, and for bone health.
+Sesame seeds contain almost triple the amount of calcium than in milk per gram, making it a great addition to a vegan diet and for those who are sensitive to dairy.

-Helps Improve Skin Health The high zinc and copper content in sesame seeds support collagen production, giving your skin more elasticity, help it look more healthy and repair damaged body tissue.
+In some southern Asia and Middle Eastern countries, tahini or sesame oil are used as an home remedy to treat burns, dryness and other skin problems, thanks to its natural anti-fungal and antibacterial properties.
+The high zinc and copper content in sesame seeds support collagen production, giving skin more elasticity, helping it look more healthy, and repairing damaged body tissue.

 It's important to remember that tahini is an energy-dense food, so consume it in moderation, or mix it with water and lemon to create a more light in calories sauce.

 Find more ideas how to enjoy tahini on our recipe page.